 Missed the webinar?
 Don’t panic!
-We’ll be holding a second webinar on the power of coaching in schools on Tuesday 8th June.
-But for now, we wanted to share our highlights from the webinar and some practical, easy to use tools to introduce coaching into your classroom.
+Below we've shared our highlights from our recent Coaching in Schools webinar and some practical, easy to use tools to introduce coaching into your classroom.

 What is coaching, and why is it so important in schools?